 In January, her show was renewed for a fourth season.
 And two years after her therapist quit, she reached back out to Michels to tell him she knew she was capable of change.
 Now they work together again.

 "I feel like I've slayed more dragons than I ever have in my whole life."

 These days, Barrymore said she's the happiest she's ever been — something she views as a choice rather than a magical state of being.
 Now she's focused on being a mother, which she calls "the role of my life," to daughters Olive, 10, and Frankie, 8.
 "I realized that just with me and my girls, I am truly happy," she said.
 "I'd always thought I'd be on this hamster wheel for this whole life.
 But maybe there will be something different before the lights go out."

+In the December 2022 issue of Drew magazine, Barrymore discussed the impact it's made on her life three years later.
 She described her journey in an especially candid edition of the publication's "Take Care of Yourself" essay.
-Per Entertainment Tonight, the "Never Been Kissed" star called her sobriety "one of the most liberating things in my journey of life" and a true act of self love.
-She also encouraged her readers to make space for similar acts of self-care this holiday season.
+Per "Entertainment Tonight," the "Never Been Kissed" star called her journey with sobriety "one of the most liberating things in my journey of life" and a true act of self-love.
+She also encouraged her readers to make space for similar acts of self-care.